ITzTravelInTime/TINU/README.md

 - Create an issue here on github for any problems, bugs, spell/grammar errors, missplacements or just for suggestions (especially the ones from designers and developers are always welcome).

 # Note that:
-- This software is currently under GNU GPL v2 license so any new branch/mod/third party release must be open source and under the same license.
 - We (the project creator and othe people involved with active developmment) assume no responsibility for any use of this app and this source code, use them at your own risk!
 - We (the project creator and othe people involved with active developmment) do not guarantee support to you, this is only an open source project done in our free time, not a product released by a company!
 - This project is born only for educational and demonstrative purposes, it's not intended to be used for commercial purposes.